 Need to pinch a penny?
 Looking for free things to do in Atlanta, around the metro and in the mountains?
 We love how much there is to do affordably in our area.

-We’ve included things most locals know about like Piedmont Park, and Atlantic Station, but did you know you can visit the Children ‘s Museum free?
-Plus we have lots of things you’ve probably never heard of like the Castleberry Hill Art Stroll, Georgia Guidestones or the fairy gardens at Sleepy Hollow.
-Did we miss your favorite?
-Let us know!
+We’ve included things most locals know about like Piedmont Park, and Atlantic Station, but did you know you can visit the Children’s Museum for free?
+Plus we have lots of things you’ve probably never heard of, like the Castleberry Hill Art Stroll or the Schoolbus Graveyard.

 GA State Capitol - You can see great artifacts from the state (even a two headed cow!)
 It’s a fun introduction to Georgia history!